makuachteny/Shell-Navigation/permissions/README.md

-File 11-directories_permissions creates a script that adds execute permission to all subdirectories of the current directory of the owner, the group owner and all other user and regular files should not be changed
+File 12-directory_permissions writes a script that creates a directory called my_dir with permissions 751 in the working directory